lukeb0t/vault-boundary-demo-lab/Readme.md

 ## Requirements
 - Terraform >1.0
 - Docker
-- Vault Enterprise License Key
+- Vault Enterprise License Key (with all features enabled)
 - mysql command line tool
 - psql command line tool
     - If you install with Brew, you MUST also create a new user "/usr/local/opt/postgres/bin/createuser -s postgres"